Tag Archive : income tax

 1. TDS Rate for NRI Seller

-• Standard Rate: TDS is typically deducted at a rate of 20% plus applicable surcharge and cess on the total sale consideration if the property is classified as a long-term capital asset (held for more than 2 years).
+• Standard Rate: TDS is typically deducted at a rate of 12.5% plus applicable surcharge and cess on the total sale consideration if the property is classified as a long-term capital asset (held for more than 2 years).
+Please note that indexation benefit is not available to NRI Sellers of the property.

 • Short-Term Capital Gains: If the property is held for less than 2 years, the TDS rate is 30% plus applicable surcharge and cess.